 - Use small, lidded glass jars to make your own essential oil blend.
 Plastic won't work in this case, as oils are actually strong enough to break it down.
 Looking for immune support through the holidays?
 Throw together some tea tree and frankincense.
 Want a better mood in a bottle?
 Combine uplifting smells like ylang ylang, grapefruit, and neroli, and sniff as needed.
-For more ideas on how to use oils every day, check out this guide.

 - Take a spray nozzle and use your jar for a DIY perfume spritz.
 Check out this botanical perfumer's sensory secrets for inspo.

 - Use medium-size jars to pack lunches.
 (Psst...this not-sad-desk lunch is a great one to start with.)